-007 "&array" may not produce intended result
+oo7 '&array' may not produce intended result

-The type of the expression "&array" is different from the type of the expression "array".
+The type of the expression '&array' is different from the type of the expression 'array'.
 Suppose we have the declaration char buffer[80].
-Then the expression (&buffer + 3) will be evaluated as (buffer + 3 \ sizeof(buffer)) which is (buffer + 3 \ 80) and not (buffer + 3 \ 1) which is what most people expect to happen.
-The address of operator "&" is not required for getting the address of an array.
+Then the expression (&buffer + 3) will be evaluated as (buffer + 3 \ sizeof(buffer)) which is (buffer + 3 \ 80) and not (buffer + 3 \ 1) which is what one may have expected.
+The address-of operator '&' is not required for getting the address of an array.

-one of auto or register variable returning address of function argument or of auto or register variable option requires a file name
+returning address of function argument or of auto or register variable option requires a file name